Psychiatry: Practitioners

 All physicians can diagnose mental disorders and prescribe treatments utilizing principles of psychiatry.
 Psychiatrists are trained physicians who specialize in psychiatry and are certified to treat mental illness.
 They may treat outpatients, inpatients, or both; they may practice as solo practitioners or as members of groups; they may be self-employed, be members of partnerships, or be employees of governmental, academic, nonprofit, or for-profit entities; employees of hospitals; they may treat military personnel as civilians or as members of the military; and in any of these settings they may function as clinicians, researchers, teachers, or some combination of these.
 Although psychiatrists may also go through significant training to conduct psychotherapy, psychoanalysis or cognitive behavioral therapy, it is their training as physicians that differentiates them from other mental health professionals.

 As a career choice in the US

 Psychiatry was not a popular career choice among medical students, even though medical school placements are rated favorably.
 This has resulted in a significant shortage of psychiatrists in the United States and elsewhere.
 Strategies to address this shortfall have included the use of short 'taster' placements early in the medical school curriculum and attempts to extend psychiatry services further using telemedicine technologies and other methods.
 Recently, however, there has been an increase in the number of medical students entering into a psychiatry residency.
-There are several reasons for this surge including the interesting nature of the field, growing interest in genetic biomarkers involved in psychiatric diagnoses, and newer pharmaceuticals on the drug market to treat psychiatric illnesses.
+There are several reasons for this surge, including the intriguing nature of the field, growing interest in genetic biomarkers involved in psychiatric diagnoses, and newer pharmaceuticals on the drug market to treat psychiatric illnesses.